Hyperparameter optimization

 Creates a CNN with dynamic architecture based on hyperparameters:

-Variable number of convolutional blocks (1-5)
+Variable number of convolutional blocks (1-10 for 32x32 inputs)

 Dynamic fully-connected layers with halving sizes